Nevada Department of EducationNevada Department of Education

 CTE College Credit

-The Nevada System of Higher Education and the Nevada Department of Education are establishing a new system to award college credit to high school students who complete state-approved career and technical education programs.
-The credit, called CTE College Credit, is awarded to students based on articulation agreements established by each college for the CTE program, where the colleges will determine the credit value of a full high school CTE program based on course alignment.
+The Board of Regents of the Nevada System of Higher Education and the Nevada Department of Education have established a system to award college credit to high school students who complete state-approved career and technical education programs.
+CTE College Credit, is awarded to students based on articulation agreements established by each college for the CTE program, where the colleges will determine the credit value of a full high school CTE program based on course alignment.
 An articulation agreement will be established for each CTE program designating the number of articulated credits each college will award to students who complete the program.

-The goal of this new system is to prepare students to earn a postsecondary credential in less time and at lower cost.
-CTE College Credit is free and is awarded to students who: (1) complete the CTE course sequence with a grade-point average of 3.0 or higher; (2) pass the state end-of-program technical assessment for the program; and (3) pass the Workplace Readiness Assessment for employability skills.
+The goal of this system is to prepare students to earn a postsecondary credential in less time and at lower cost.
+CTE College Credit is free and is awarded to students who: (1) complete the CTE course sequence with a grade-point average of 3.0 or higher; (2) pass the state end-of-program technical assessment for the program; (3) pass the Workplace Readiness Assessment for employability skills; (4) apply to the College; and (5) enroll in a credit bearing course at the College.

 Articulation